Uninett/wifiprobe-docs/docs/website/setup/README.md

 There's also a lighttpd configuration file in the project directory that can be used.
 The paths in the config will then need to be changed.

+Furthermore, the files `roles/common/vars/main.yml`, `roles/common/vars/vault.yml` and `group_vars/all/locations` in the **ansible-project** directory will need to be created.
+See their respective example files for what the content should look like.

 ### Default user
 When the database is first made, an admin user is automatically added.
 This user must then add other users.
 At the moment it's not possible to make admin